karthikgrsk/karthikgrsk/README.md

-# Hi there 👋 I'm Karthik
+# Hey there,I'm Karthik 👋

 💻 Passionate about **Backend Development**, **Problem Solving**, and building scalable applications using **Java** and **Spring Boot**.